himanshudas75/mis-project/README.md

 access kibana at http://{minikube_ip}:30009/ and select the logstash index pattern, go to discover, you might see container logs anytime now

+> START THE CLUSTER WITH A MINIMUM OF 8GB RAM AND 4 cpus